dev-jujucollins/simple_gui/README.md

 Current Issues:

 - Gray Background for the main Label "Hello There".
-The background seems to default based on the current light or dark theme applied to macOS.
 - Gray Background for the Set Text input field, Set Text button, Set Color dropdown menu, Set Color button, and Reverse Text button.
+  - Note: The backgrounds defaulting to gray seems to be based on the current light or dark theme applied to macOS.
+Needs to be looked into via tkinter documentation.